How Long Does Lipo Take? A Complete Guide to Liposuction Timing

 Benefits of Staged Approach:

-• Opportunity to assess results before additional treatment
+- Opportunity to assess physical appearance before additional treatment

-Anesthesia choice significantly impacts both procedure time and recovery.
+Your choice significantly impacts the length of the procedure and recovery.
 Let me explain the options:

 Local Anesthesia with Sedation: